gibahjoe/ninjadoc-openapi/README.md

     * `context-path`: The context path of the application
 *   Documentation can be available in yaml format as well, on the following path: /v3/api-docs.yaml

+## Installation
+NinjaDoc can be installed in as few as the simple steps outlined below.

+Add the dependency to your pom.xml
 ```xml
    <dependency>
       <groupId>com.devappliance.ninjadoc</groupId>